CrossRef/event-data-user-guide/event-data-manual.md

 <img src='images/introduction-evidence-flow.svg' alt='Event Data Evidence Flow' class='img-responsive'>

 Crossref Event Data was developed alongside the NISO recommendations for altmetrics Data Quality Code of Conduct, and we participated in the Data Quality working group.
-CED aims to be an exemplar altmetrics data provider, setting the standard in openness and transparency.
+CED aims to be an example of openness and transparency.
 You can read the [CED Code of Conduct Self-Reporting table](#appendix-niso-coc) in the appendix.

 ## Accessing the Data